What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 Preview:

-Here's what I managed to find out.Easter eggsare an attribute of one of the main religious holidays of Christians - the day of commemoration of the "miraculous Resurrection" of Jesus Christ crucified on the cross.
-Symbol Easter a long time ago was an egg.
-Giving each other Easter eggs, Christians profess faith in their Resurrection.
-So what are the main types of eggs that are given for Easter?
+This is what I managed to find out.Easter eggsare an attribute of one of the main religious holidays of Christians - the day of remembrance of the “miraculous Resurrection” of Jesus Christ crucified on the cross.
+Symbol Easter the egg became a long time ago.
+By giving each other Easter eggs, Christians profess faith in their Resurrection.
+So what are the main types of eggs given for Easter?

-Krashenka - the well-known testicle, which is boiled and painted in different colors.
-This is done for Easter and Seeing.
+Krashenka - a well-known egg that is boiled and painted in different colors.
+This is done for Easter and Farewell.
 Krashenki appeared in church festivities in the Middle Ages.
 They were consecrated, after which they were considered a holy gift. (slide 3).

-Krapanka - This is another type of painted testicle.
+Krapanka - This is another type of painted egg.
 It was done like this.
-The egg was dyed some color.
-And then they lit a wax candle, and dripped wax on the testicle.
-It froze, and the egg was dipped in a different color.
-There could be any number of flowers. (slide 4)
+The egg was painted in some color.
+And then they lit a wax candle and dripped wax onto the testicle.
+It froze and the egg was dipped in a different color.
+There could be any number of colors. (slide 4)

-Malevanka is a more complex type.
+Malevanka - This is a more complex type.
 This technique also uses wax and special brushes.
-Or just brushes with which the testicle was painted.
-A woman or children (which also often happened) painted whatever they wanted on the testicle (slide 5)
+Or just brushes that were used to paint the testicle.
+A woman or children (which also often happened) drew whatever they wanted on the testicle (slide 5)

-Dryapanka - this is a testicle that is scratched, thus applying an ornament on a single-color paint.
-They usually scratch with a metal point. (slide 6)
+Rubbish - this is a testicle that is scratched, thus applying an ornament over single-color paint.
+They usually scratch with some kind of metal tip. (slide 6)

-Pysanka - the most complex and most ancient type of painting.
+Pysanka - the most complex and ancient type of painting.
 Patterns and ornaments were strictly passed down from generation to generation.
 Easter eggs are amulets.
-The main colors of the pysanka ornament- white, yellow, red and black. (slide 7)
+Basic colors of Easter eggs ornament– white, yellow, red and black. (slide 7)

-The art of pysanka is accessible to everyone.
+The art of pysanky is accessible to everyone.
 If you want to master it, stock up on the necessary materials.
 Chicken eggs are not a problem, they are always in the house.
-And you will also need: food coloring for dyeing Easter eggs, beeswax, a household paraffin candle (unpainted and odorless), matches, a soft simple pencil, napkins and a brush - a tool for applying hot wax to the egg shell.
+You will also need: food coloring for dyeing Easter eggs, beeswax, a household paraffin candle (uncolored and odorless), matches, a soft pencil, napkins and a brush - a tool for applying hot wax to the egg shell.
 Dilute the dyes with hot water, add vinegar - the paint is ready.
 And you can create!
-What only ornaments and symbols were not applied to the eggs!
+What kind of ornaments and symbols were not applied to the eggs!
 In my report you can read about their meanings! (slide 8)

-In the past, in the manufacture of all types of painted eggs, vegetable dyes were used - a decoction of oak and apple bark, alder branches, onion husks, water lilies, green rye, nettle roots.
+In the past, when making all types of painted eggs, vegetable dyes were used - a decoction of oak and apple bark, alder branches, onion peels, water lilies, green rye, and nettle roots.
 See how you can achieve certain colors! (slide 9)

-In the course of my work, I studied the literature on the history of egg painting, got acquainted with the technique and types of painting work, conducted an oral survey of third-grade students, and revealed the presence of interest in the topic I was studying.
-After acquiring knowledge about painting eggs, I became so interested in this topic that, together with the teacher, I wrote an approximate work program for the school circle "Painting from the Heart", which I plan to use in the next academic year.The purpose of our program:development of the student's personality, his creative abilities and individual talents through the arts and crafts of painting.The basic principle of student learning- the development of the creative individuality of everyone, the motivation for independent creativity.
-To this end, children are introduced to the history of the development of the craft, the creative works of folk craftsmen.
-On the example of these works and the works of the teacher, students first imitate, copy, and then they themselves make up their own ornaments and compositions.
-Pupils bring something of their own, personal, reflect their own vision to each work.
+In the course of my work, I studied the literature on the history of egg painting, became familiar with the techniques and types of painting work, conducted an oral survey of third-grade students, and revealed interest in the topic I was studying.
+After acquiring knowledge about painting eggs, I became so interested in this topic that, together with the teacher, I wrote a sample program for the work of the school club “Painting from the Heart,” which I plan to use in the next school year.The purpose of our program:development of the student’s personality, his creative abilities and individual talents through the decorative and applied art of painting.Basic principle of student learning– development of everyone’s creative individuality, encouragement for independent creativity.
+For this purpose, children are introduced to the history of the development of crafts and the creative works of folk craftsmen.
+Using the example of these works and the work of the teacher, students first imitate, copy, and then create their own ornaments and compositions.
+Pupils bring something of their own, personal, to each work and reflect their own vision.

-I also developed a catalog with my work on painting Easter eggs, which you will find in the appendix to my work.
-And she found for herself the answer to the main question of her research “Why are Easter eggs called differently?”.
-Because the technique of their painting is different.
+I also developed a catalog with my work on painting Easter eggs, which you will find attached to my work.
+And I found the answer to the main question of my research: “Why are Easter eggs called differently?”
+Because their painting techniques are different.
 And the meaning is also different.
-According to the data collected in the course of an oral survey of children and a conversation with the teaching staff, as well as studies of special literature, I can conclude that painting Easter eggs is a very relevant and interesting topic.
-My opinion is in line with this conclusion.
-I learned a lot, and now I'm not going to stop there.
-It is possible that when I grow up, I will become an egg painter and teach this beautiful art to other people.
+According to the data collected during an oral survey of children and conversations with teaching staff, as well as research in specialized literature, I can conclude that painting Easter eggs is a very relevant and interesting topic.
+My opinion agrees with this conclusion.
+I've learned a lot, and now I'm not going to stop there.
+It is quite possible that when I grow up, I will become an egg painting master and will teach this wonderful art to other people.

 Thank you for your attention!
-I will be glad to answer your questions!
+I'll be glad to answer your questions!

 (after the question was asked) we say - Thank you for the question! (and then we answer it).

-Here are even the eggs Easter we can not only paint in onion peel, but also to paint, color, ...
+There are even eggs on Easter we can not only paint in onion skins, but also to paint, paint, ...
 This is a limitless field for the realization of the inspired Ukrainian soul.

-So, what types of Easter eggs have Ukrainian acquired?
+So, what types of Easter eggs did Ukrainians acquire?

 What are the names themselves worth?
-Easter eggs, pysanky, drapanki, krapanki.
+Easter eggs, Easter eggs, drapanki, specks.
 Well, isn't it wonderful?

 Krashenki

 Let's start with the simplest.
-Easter eggs- the name comes from the word to paint, paint.
-Making eggs is very easy.
-For this, it is better to use onion peel.
-It is added to boiling water, where eggs are then boiled for 15-20 minutes.
+Easter eggs- the name comes from the word to paint, to paint.
+Making eggs is very simple.
+For this it is better to use onion peels.
+It is added to boiling water, where the eggs are then boiled for 15-20 minutes.
 The color will be very rich and beautiful.
-And to get other colors, you can place already boiled eggs in a warm solution of food colors for several minutes.
-In the old days, our ancestors dyed eggs in a slightly different way.
-They wrapped them with oak, birch, nettle leaves, tied them with threads and boiled them.
+And to get other colors, you can place already boiled eggs in a warm solution of food coloring for a few minutes.
+In the old days, our ancestors painted eggs in a slightly different way.
+They wrapped them in oak, birch, and nettle leaves, tied them with thread and boiled them.

-Much more difficult, but no less common, is this type of Easter eggs.
-Fortunately, today they are being revived, masters of pysanka painting.
-Painting with confidence can be called a real view proper Ukrainian art.
+Much more complicated, but no less common, is this type of Easter eggs.
+Fortunately, today it is being revived, masters of painting of Easter eggs.
+The painting can confidently be called a real look actually Ukrainian art.

-Both geometric figures and elements of flora and fauna can be used in the painting.
-Each region of Ukraine had its own paintings, which manifested itself in the prevailing ornaments and colors.
-So for the Carpathian region the following are typical: yellow, red, black, Chergivshchyna - red, black, white, Poltava region - yellow, light green, white.
+Can be used in painting as geometric figures, as well as elements of flora and fauna.
+Each region of Ukraine had its own paintings, which was manifested in the prevailing ornaments and colors.
+Thus, the following are typical for the Carpathian region: yellow, red, black, Chergiv region - red, black, white, Poltava region - yellow, light green, white.

-Tradition required that eggs be dyed and painted on Maundy Thursday.
-We had to start with the first call.
+Tradition required that eggs be painted and signed Maundy Thursday.
+It was necessary to start with the first bell.
 The painting was done on a raw chicken egg.
-First, he was basted in yellow paint, which was called "apple tree".
+At first he was soaked in yellow paint, which was called “apple tree”.
 Each color of the ornament.
-Then the eggs were dipped in hot water and brought to the fire.
-The wax melted - so the pysanka was born.
+The eggs were then dipped into hot water and brought to the fire.
+The wax melted and the pysanka was born.
 And to make it shiny, it was lubricated fat.

 Learning how to paint Easter eggs is not at all difficult.
-See how a real master of arts and crafts does it, draw original ideas for inspiration and bring bold ideas to life.
+Watch how a real master of decorative and applied arts does it, scoop original ideas for inspiration and bring your bold ideas to life.
 I'm sure you will succeed!

-For this species, eggs should be selected brown shades, it is believed that they are somewhat stronger.
-Of course, they must be boiled and painted in some dark, saturated colors.
-After the eggs are dry, you can already start applying pencil pattern.
-To make a drapanka, you need some sharp object.
-Ideal than, awl, scissors, thick needle.
+For this species you should select eggs brown shades, they are considered to be somewhat stronger.
+Of course, they need to be boiled and painted some dark, rich colors.
+After the eggs have dried, you can begin applying pencil pattern.
+To make drapanki you need some kind of sharp object.
+An awl, scissors, and a thick needle are ideal.
 They then apply the pattern.

 Pay attention!
-A pattern or design will look better on a drape with a brown base or any other dark color base.
+A pattern or design will look better on a drapery with a brown base or a base of any other dark color.

-This view, of course, involves dripping.
-But what, what, where?
+This type, of course, involves dripping.
+But what, with what, where?
 Everything is very simple.
-A boiled egg is dyed any color.
+A boiled egg can be painted any color.
 When it dries, drops of wax are applied to it.
-After the wax hardens, the egg is painted in some other color.
-Then you can either carefully scrape off the drops of wax, or lower the egg into hot water - and it will melt itself.
+After the wax hardens, the egg is painted another color.
+Then you can either carefully scrape off the wax drops, or put the egg in hot water - and it will melt on its own.

 You can decorate your table for Easter in different ways, for example, by painting Easter eggs.
-You can do this in 1000 and 1 ways.
-Try to paint eggs both “as God puts on your soul”, and in a certain folk style: like Khokhloma, a Dymkovo toy, or even Palekh.
-On this page - a step-by-step description with a photo of 3 eggs: with the painting "Roses", "Under Khokhloma" and "Matryoshka".
+This can be done in 1000 and 1 ways.
+Try to paint eggs both “as God wishes” and in a certain folk style: like Khokhloma, Dymkovo toy or even Palekh.
+On this page there is a step-by-step description with photos of 3 eggs: with the painting “Roses”, “Under Khokhloma” and “Matryoshka”.

 To have plenty to choose from.